Yevpatoria: Khanate period

-Russian rule
+Imperial Russian rule

-In 1783, along with the rest of the Crimea, Kezlev was captured by the Russian Empire.
+In 1783, along with the rest of Crimea, Kezlev was captured by the Russian Empire.
 Its name was officially changed to Yevpatoriya in 1784.
-This spelling of the city name came to the French, German, Spanish and English languages at the end of the 18th сentury.
+This spelling of the city name came to the French, German, Spanish, and English languages at the end of the 18th сentury.

 Polish poet Adam Mickiewicz visited the town in 1825 and wrote one of his Crimean Sonnets here; it was later translated into Russian by Mikhail Lermontov.

 The city was occupied in September 1854 by British, French and Turkish troops during the Crimean War prior to the Allied landing in Kalamita Bay, after which the Battle of the Alma south of the bay followed.
 It became a garrison of Ottoman troops later during the war and was the site of the Battle of Eupatoria in February 1855, which was the largest military clash in the Crimean theatre outside the Sevastopol area.

-Since 1930s
+Soviet rule

-Natural factors at Yevpatoria created excellent conditions for the treatment of osteo-articular tuberculosis and other children's diseases, and in 1933, at a scientific conference in Yalta, it was agreed that among Soviet resort towns, the most suitable for the organization of children's resort was Yevpatoria.
+Natural factors at Yevpatoria created beneficial conditions for the treatment of osteoarticular tuberculosis and other children's diseases; in 1933, at a scientific conference in Yalta, it was agreed that among Soviet resort towns for the organization of children's resorts, most people approved Yevpatoria.
 In 1936, the Soviet government placed the All-Union children's resort in Yevpatoria.
-In 1938, the approved plan of general reconstruction of the city.
+In 1938, the approved plan of a general reconstruction of the city.

 During World War II, sanatoriums were used as military hospitals.
-By July 1, 1945, in Yevpatoria operated 14 sanatoriums, have taken 2,885 people.
+By 1 July 1945, Yevpatoria operated 14 sanatoriums, and have taken 2,885 people.
 By the 1980s, the city operated 78 sanatoriums for 33 thousand people.
-About one million vacationers visited Yevpatoria in summer time without the purpose of treatment.

-Today Yevpatoria is a major Black Sea port, a rail hub, and resort town.
-The population swells greatly during the summer months, with many residents of northern cities visiting for beach recreation.
-As such, local residents are heavily employed during summer months but are often underemployed during the winter.
-The main industries of the city include fishing, food processing, wine making, limestone quarrying, weaving, the manufacture of building materials, machinery, furniture manufacturing and tourism.

-Yevpatoria has spas of mineral water, salt and mud lakes.
-These resorts belong to a vast area with curative facilities where the main health-improving factors are the sunshine and sea, air and sand, brine and mud of the salt lakes, as well as the mineral water of the hot springs.
-The population of the town is sure to have known about the curative qualities of the local mud that can be found here from time immemorial, which is witnessed by the manuscripts of Pliny the Elder, a Roman scholar (ca. 80 BC).